 When the season is on, below you’ll see a snapshot of today’s NCAA basketball point spreads, moneylines and totals available at the top TN online sportsbooks.
 Click on any odds to go directly to the online sportsbook, claim any free bets or bonuses, and get your bet down.
 For the full college basketball odds board, go to our full live sports betting odds feed.

-Get current team rankings at AP’s Top 25 Poll
+Take a look at current team rankings at AP’s Top 25 Poll.

 While there are a dozen NCAA Division I college basketball teams in Tennessee, there are three big-time programs that compete at the highest level: